Cascadia Channel

 Cascadia Channel is the most extensive deep-sea channel currently known (as of 1969) of the Pacific Ocean.
-It extends across Cascadia Abyssal Plain, through the Blanco Fracture Zone, and into Tufts Abyssal Plain.
-Notably, Cascadia Channel has tributaries, akin to river tributaries.

-Cascadia Channel has two contributing tributaries—Juan de Fuca Channel from the north, and the outflow of Quinault and Willapa Channels in the south.
-The channel is believed to be over 2200 km long.
+It extends across Cascadia Abyssal Plain, through the Blanco fracture zone, and into Tufts Abyssal Plain.
+Notably, Cascadia Channel has tributaries, akin to river tributaries..The Channel has two contributing tributaries—Juan de Fuca Channel from the north, and the outflow of Quinault and Willapa Channels in the south.
+It is believed to be over 2200 km long.